 Essential English is a core subject.
-In Year 10 at Trinity Lutheran College, students must select one of three subject offerings in the English learning area: English, Literature or Essential English.
+In Year 10 at Trinity Lutheran College, students must select one of three subject offerings in the English Learning Area: English, Literature or Essential English.
 Students cannot study the courses concurrently.
-These subjects share common features that include the continuing development of students' knowledge, understanding and skills in listening, speaking, reading, viewing, designing and writing.
+These subjects align with the Australian Curriculum and are built around the three interrelated strands of Language, Literature, and Literacy.
+All three subjects share common features that include the continuing development of students' knowledge, understanding and skills in listening, speaking, reading, viewing, designing and writing.
 Differences between the subjects lie in the emphasis on how language and skills are developed and the contexts in which they are applied.

-Required Prior Learning: This course builds on Years 6 - 9 English.
+Required Prior Learning: This course builds on Years 6-9 English.